Updated: Nov 15

 Do dentists recommend drinking it?

 Our long island city dentist definitely do recommend drinking almond milk because of its calcium and vitamin D content.
 It is also lower in calories so it is a healthier option than traditional cow milk.
+That is definitely something to keep in mind if you are weight conscious as well.

 The sugar content may be an issue but for concerned parents who are worried about almond milk rotting their children's teeth, they can always make their own almond milk at home.
 If you make your own milk, then you will be able to avoid the added sugar content!